adasarpan404/goBull/README.md

 To use GoBull in your existing Go project, follow these steps:

-1; Install GoBull as a Module
+1.Install GoBull as a Module

 ```bash
 go get github.com/yourusername/gobull
 ```

-2; Import GoBull in your project
+2.Import GoBull in your project

 ```go
 import "github.com/yourusername/gobull/queue"
 ```